syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 > 💡 the use of `omitempty` in the json tag is how a field is marked optional.
 This was added to the `foo` example, but since name is required it is not included.

-In order to watch the impact of updating this CRD, you can use the `Run Shell` to watch changes to the CRD properties.
+In order to watch the impact of updating this CRD, use the `Run Shell` to watch changes to the CRD properties.
 The following command will print the current values, and then add any changes as a new line:

 ```
 kubectl get crds websites.kubecon.my.domain --output jsonpath="{.spec.versions[0].schema['openAPIV3Schema'].properties.spec.properties}{\"\n\"}" --watch | jq